danielelder/govuk-frontend-embedded/README.md

 # govuk-frontend-embedded

-Stylesheet for embedding into webpages that are intended to be downloaded and saved on a user's computer.
+This is a proof of concept for creating stylesheets that can be embeded into webpages so they can be downloaded and saved on a user's computer.

 > Current govuk-frontend version: **4.6.0**